-Automation, while not always required, is always worth considering when building a new test lab due to the many benefits including:
+Automation, while not always required, is still worth considering when building a new test lab due to the many benefits, including:

-- Improved overall accuracy and consistency of repeated measurements - many automated setups require no human interaction after the initial setup, greatly improving testing accuracy.
+- Improved overall accuracy and consistency of repeated measurements - many automated setups require no human interaction after the initial setup, significantly improving testing accuracy.

 - Improved overall productivity – quicker overall measurements and fewer “do-over” tests.

-- Reducing the number of times a human must handle the equipment – the chances for damage or misalignment increases each time a human physically handles the equipment.
+- Reducing the number of times a human must handle the equipment – the chances for damage or misalignment increases each time a human physically operates the equipment.